The “V” Word

 A large-scale study of 1,600 people that directly compared the impact of different language in a veg advocacy brochure found that encouraging people to “cut out or cut back on meat” or “eat less meat” created more dietary change and spared more animals than encouraging people to “eat vegan.”

-A separate study of 800 individuals who were shown photos and text online about factory farm cruelty found that people who were encouraged to “cut out or cut back on meat” and “eat vegetarian” were more likely to want to remove animal products from their diets and to take steps towards doing so than people who were encouraged to “go vegan.”
+A separate study of 640 participants who were shown photos and text online about factory farm cruelty found that people who were encouraged to “cut out or cut back on meat” and “eat vegetarian” were more likely to want to remove animal products from their diets and to take steps toward doing so than people who were encouraged to “go vegan.”

 An internal MFA study across hundreds of thousands of visitors to our MeatVideo.com and CarneVideo.com websites found that visitors were much more likely to pledge to change their diets, to order a starter guide, and to sign up for a veg eating email series when we used “vegetarian” than when we used “vegan.”